Presbyterian Church in America: Nationwide growth

-According to the PC(USA) statistics 7 PC(USA) congregations with 550 members joined PCA, excluded the seceder groups since 2005.
+According to PC(USA) statistics, seven PC(USA) congregations with 550 members have joined the PCA since 2005, not counting breakaway groups.

-Doctrinal debate in the Reformed Church in America led some RCA congregations like Grace Reformed Church in Lansing, Illinois (Pastor Andy Nearpass), the Peace Community Church from Frankfort, Illinois (Kurt Kruger), Crete Reformed Church in Crete, Illinois (Pastor David Smith), First Reformed Church in Lansing, Illinois (Pastor Ben Kappers), Mission Dei Church in New Lenox, Illinois (Pastor Paul Vroom) and University Reformed Church in East Lansing, Michigan (Pastor Kevin DeYoung) to join the PCA as a conservative alternative.
+Doctrinal debate in the Reformed Church in America led some RCA congregations like Grace Reformed Church in Lansing, Illinois, the Peace Community Church from Frankfort, Illinois, Crete Reformed Church in Crete, Illinois, First Reformed Church in Lansing, Illinois, Missio Dei Church in New Lenox, Illinois and University Reformed Church in East Lansing, Michigan to join the PCA as a conservative alternative.

 Each of the churches was allowed to withdraw with their respective properties and assets after paying a varying settlement fee to the Illiana-Florida Classis.
-But if a church should withdraw from the PCA within five years of the approval of the agreement, then the property is to revert to the Classis of Illiana-Florida. the University Reformed Church was also granted dismissal by the RCA Classis on March 21, 2015.
+But if a church should withdraw from the PCA within five years of the approval of the agreement, then the property is to revert to the Classis of Illiana-Florida.
+University Reformed Church was also granted dismissal by the RCA Classis on March 21, 2015.

-Kevin DeYoung the pastor of University Reformed Church summarized the reasons of withdrawing from the Reformed Church in America and affiliate with the PCA:
+Kevin DeYoung, the pastor of University Reformed Church, summarized the reasons of withdrawing from the Reformed Church in America and affiliate with the PCA:

 Let me simply say at this point that our reason for seeking to leave the RCA is not one thing, but many things.
 From the adoption of the Belhar Confession, to the removal of the conscience clauses related to women’s ordination, to the growing acceptance of homosexual practice in the denomination, we believe the RCA has changed significantly in the last several years.
 The denomination has moved away from churches like ours.
 Our request is that we may be able to move too.